keyboard_arrow_up

 Strainer Pot

-The housing of the strainer basket that is located on the influent side of the pump.
-Strainer pots serve as a priming chamber.
+The housing for the strainer basket, located on the influent side of the pump, also serving as a priming chamber.

 Suction Hose

-A reinforced hose through which water flows into the suction end of a pump.
+A reinforced hose through which fluid is drawn into the pump.

 Vane Passing Syndrome